 Cholesterol is a type of lipid (fat) found in the blood.
 It helps build and maintain cells, nerves, and hormones.
 Cholesterol travels in your blood on proteins called “lipoproteins.”
 Your body uses lipoproteins to transport cholesterol to cells throughout your body.
 The two main types of lipoproteins are:

-Low-density lipoprotein (LDL) – LDL is sometimes called “bad cholesterol” because it contributes to plaque, a thick, hard deposit that narrows the arteries and makes them less flexible.
+Low-density lipoprotein (LDL) – LDL, often referred to as “bad cholesterol,” contributes to plaque buildup in the arteries, narrowing them and reducing their flexibility.
 This condition is known as atherosclerosis.
 If clot forms and blocks a narrowed artery, a heart attack or stroke can result.

 High-density lipoprotein (HDL) is sometimes called “good cholesterol” because it helps remove cholesterol from your arteries.
 HDL cholesterol is beneficial because it helps protect against heart disease.